Hajj: Tawaf and sa'i

 The ritual of tawaf involves walking seven times counterclockwise around the Kaaba.
 Upon arriving at Al-Masjid Al-Ḥarām, pilgrims perform an arrival tawaf either as part of Umrah or as a welcome tawaf.
 During tawaf, pilgrims also include Hateem – an area at the north side of the Kaaba – inside their path.
 Each circuit starts and ends with the kissing or touching of the Black Stone.
 Pilgrims also point to the stone and recite a prayer known as Talbiyah.
 If kissing or touching the stone is not possible because of crowds, pilgrims may simply point towards the stone with their right hand on each circuit.
 Eating is not permitted but the drinking of water is permitted and encouraged, because of the risk of dehydration.
 Men are encouraged to perform the first three circuits at a hurried pace, known as Ramal, and the following four at a more leisurely pace.

 The completion of Tawaf is followed by two Rakaat prayers at the Place of Abraham (Muqam Ibrahim), a site near the Kaaba inside the mosque.
 However, again because of large crowds during the days of Hajj, they may instead pray anywhere in the mosque.
 After prayer, pilgrims also drink water from the Zamzam well, which is made available in coolers throughout the Mosque.

 Although the circuits around the Kaaba are traditionally done on the ground level, tawaf is now also performed on the first floor and roof of the mosque because of the large crowds.

 This rite is said to be the manifestation of Tawhid, the Oneness of God.
 The heart and soul of the pilgrim should move around Kaaba, the symbol of the House of God, in a way that no worldly attraction distracts him from this path.
 Only Tawhid should attract him.
 Tawaf also represents Muslims' unity.
 During tawaf, everyone encircles Kaaba collectively.

-Tawaf is followed by sa'ay, running or walking seven times between the hills of Safa and Marwah, located near the Kaaba.
+Tawaf is followed by sa'i, running or walking seven times between the hills of Safa and Marwah, located near the Kaaba.
 Previously in the open air, the place is now entirely enclosed by the Sacred Mosque, and can be accessed via air-conditioned tunnels.
 Pilgrims are advised to walk the circuit, though two green pillars mark a short section of the path where they run.
 There is also an internal "express lane" for elderly or disabled people.
-After sa'ay, male pilgrims shave or trim their hair and women generally clip a portion of their hair, which completes the Umrah.
+After sa'i, male pilgrims shave or trim their hair and women generally clip a portion of their hair, which completes the Umrah.